miguel-rodriguez-skydropx/.github/.github/pull_request_template.md

 ## Github Issue

 - [ ] **Github Issue:** [Github Issue Link or Number]
-   - If no Jira ticket is provided, explain why below. **Note:** This is an exceptional situation and might indicate a deviation from the standard process.
+   - If no Github ticket issue is provided, explain why below. **Note:** This is an exceptional situation and might indicate a deviation from the standard process.
 Please consult with your lead.

    **Explanation (if no ticket provided):**
    [Provide your explanation here]